Infinity’s manifesto for millennial recruits – are you up for it?

 You might have preconceived ideas about what a financial planner is like - but leave those at the door.
 Yes, you’ll need to be comfortable with figures but this is most definitely not just another boring number-crunching role.
 Above all you need to be a people person.
 And if you’re looking to do a job that matters, any of our financial advisers will tell you just what an impact great financial planning can have on people’s lives.

-If you like the sound of all this, I’d love to hear from you.
-Drop me a line at email@example.com and let’s have a chat!
+If you like the sound of all this, we'd love to hear from you.
+Drop us a line at firstname.lastname@example.org and let’s have a chat!